briks/ipcam/README.md

 remove the µSD utilisation to save RAM bytes for using an tiny OS like arduos or NIL RTOS, this enable low power optimisations possibilities add basic security to the web page access

-Have fun with this toys!
+Have fun with this toy!

 __BriKs__